Jack Riley (ice hockey, born 1910): Playing career

-Born in Birchinlee, Ireland in 1910.
-Riley was raised in Calgary, Alberta, playing for the Calgary Indians of the Calgary City Junior Hockey League.
-He was member of a Memorial Cup losing side while with the Indians.
+Born in Berckenla, UK in 1910, Riley was raised in Calgary, Alberta, playing for the Calgary Indians of the Calgary City Junior Hockey League.
+He was a member of a Memorial Cup losing side while with the Indians.

 Riley played three seasons in the NHL, with the Montreal Canadiens and Boston Bruins.
-Following 104 NHL games he scored a total of 10 goals and 22 assists for 32 points, recording 8 penalty minutes.
+Following 104 NHL games, he scored a total of 10 goals and 22 assists for 32 points, recording 8 penalty minutes.
 He would go on to play in the AHA and lead the Tulsa Oilers in scoring during the 1936–37 season.
 Riley died in Vancouver in 1993.